2025 Festival Line-up

 Sarah Leavitt is the author of the acclaimed comic collection Something, Not Nothing: A Story of Love and Grief (Arsenal Pulp Press, 2024); the graphic memoir Tangles: A Story About Alzheimer’s, My Mother, and Me (Freehand Books, 2010), which is currently in production as a feature-length animation; and the award-winning historical fiction comic Agnes, Murderess (Freehand Books, 2019).
 She is an assistant professor in the School of Creative Writing at UBC in Vancouver, BC, where she has developed and taught undergraduate and graduate comics classes since 2012.

 Latest Book: Something Not NothingPlease consider purchasing this book through Abraxas, our local independent bookstore and an important partner in the Festival.
-Open page: Abraxas
+Open Page: Abraxas

 Website: Open Page